-Our primary sources of liquidity are typically cash provided by operating activities, cash provided by short-term debt (for information regarding our short-term financing from related parties, see note 5 c) of the notes to the consolidated financial statements (unaudited) included in this report), proceeds from the issuance of long-term debt and divestitures.
+Our primary sources of liquidity are typically cash provided by operating activities, cash provided by short-term debt (for information regarding our short-term financing from related parties, see note 5 c) included in this report), proceeds from the issuance of long-term debt and divestitures.
 We require this capital primarily to finance working capital needs, fund the FME25 Program and acquisitions, operate clinics, develop free-standing renal dialysis clinics and other health care facilities, purchase equipment for existing or new renal dialysis clinics and production sites, repay debt and pay dividends (see "Net cash provided by (used in) investing activities" and "Net cash provided by (used in) financing activities" below) and to satisfy put option obligations to holders of minority interests in our majority-owned subsidiaries.

-As of September 30, 2023, our available borrowing capacity under unutilized credit facilities amounted to approximately \in 3.6 billion, including \in 2.0 billion under the Syndicated Credit Facility, which we maintain as a backup for general corporate purposes (see note 8 of the notes to the consolidated financial statements (unaudited) included in this report).
+As of September 30, 2023, our available borrowing capacity under unutilized credit facilities amounted to approximately $\in$ 3.6 billion, including $\in$ 2.0 billion under the Syndicated Credit Facility, which we maintain as a backup for general corporate purposes (see note 8 included in this report).